-This Psalm, without title in the Hebrew text, is a three-time proclamation of God’s holiness, as Isaiah would later do (Isaiah 6:3).
+This psalm, without title in the Hebrew text, is a triple proclamation of God’s holiness, as Isaiah would later do (Isaiah 6:3).

 “Here, after the carefree delight of Psalm 98, we recollect how exalted and holy he is, and how profound is the reverence we owe him.”
 (Derek Kidner)

 1. (1) God is present in His sanctuary.

 a.
 The LORD reigns: For the third time, a psalm begins with this phrase (see also Psalm 93:1 and 97:1).
 Psalm 99 speaks of God’s presence (He dwells between the cherubim), but in His presence He reigns.
 God isn’t simply there; He is a reigning king.

 b.
 Let the peoples tremble: In the presence of a sovereign God, it is appropriate to tremble.
 Even the earth can be moved at His presence – much more so should the peoples be moved.